COVID-19 Shoot Guidelines

 ● Wash your hands regularly for 20 secs with soap and water or hand sanitiser.
 Alcohol-based sanitisers should contain at least 60% alcohol.

-● Cough and sneeze in the crook of your arm or into a tissue and bin it immediately.
+● Cough and sneeze into a tissue and bin it immediately.

 ● Report Covid-19 symptoms to your employer/production manager.

-Where the social distance guidelines cannot be followed in full, productions should take all the mitigating actions possible to reduce the risk of transmission by:
+Where the social distance guidelines cannot be followed in full, productions should take mitigating actions possible to reduce the risk of transmission by:

 ● Considering whether an activity needs to continue for the shoot to operate.